irinayiwei/YouTube-Subscriber-Prediction/README.md

   - *: not urgent, steps towards the end of the project

  **Backlog**:
- - Epic1.Story1: 2 points -- Planned for the
+ - Epic1.Story1: 2 points -- Planned for the next 2 weeks
- - Epic1.Story2: 1 points
+ - Epic1.Story2: 1 points -- Planned for the next 2 weeks
- - Epic1.Story3: 1 points
+ - Epic1.Story3: 1 points -- Planned for the next 2 weeks
- - Epic1.Story4: 1 points
+ - Epic1.Story4: 1 points -- Planned for the next 2 weeks
- - Epic2.Story1: 0 points
+ - Epic2.Story1: 0 points -- Planned for the next 2 weeks
- - Epic2.Story2: 1 points
+ - Epic2.Story2: 1 points -- Planned for the next 2 weeks
  - Epic2.Story3: 2 points
  - Epic2.Story4: 1 points
  - Epic2.Story5: 1 points